valentin-stamate/Portfolio/README.md

 # Portofolio

-This is my first *Portofolio Page*, I want to make it more *fancier* so that's why I put the old version here.
+This is my first *Portfolio Page*, I want to make it more *fancier* so that's why I put the old version here.

 This was made using Bootstrap 4, and just a litte javascript, especially for *Dark Mode*.